 The main respiratory symptoms are:

 - Cough and sputum (see the separate Chronic Persistent Cough in Adults and Chronic Cough in Children articles).

 - Chest pain.

-- Wheeze (see separate Bronchial Asthma and Wheezing in Children articles).
+- Wheeze (see the separate Asthma and Wheezing in Children articles).
 NB: severe asthma may cause a silent chest with no wheeze.